jwq10101010/collaboration-framework/README.md

 ### Individual level
 Each individual can decide to self-host a Federated Wiki server and collaborate on other wiki pages from all over the world on any topic available.

+### Notes
+- A group of people can share a server and discuss changes in-person (better for the environment and establishes a sense of local community).